warprbx/NightRewrite/readme.md

 # The Night Project

-This project aims to provide a single script for all your needs, instead of having to search for a script on your every need. <br />
+This project aims to provide a single script for all your needs.
-Reason: Many scripts are outdated, "skidded", poorly made, with very bad stability.
 UI design is from EXE 5.

 > [!WARNING]
 > As stated in the LICENSE: